 A 7-hour training with Sarah Gaer

-- Participants will be able to list 5 common reactions to potentially traumatic events
+- List 5 common reactions to potentially traumatic events;

-- Participants will be able to identify the 5 evidenced informed principles of Psychological First Aid.
+- Identify the 5 evidenced informed principles of Psychological First Aid; and

-- Participants will be able to describe the 8 core actions of Psychological First Aid
+- Describe the 8 core actions of Psychological First Aid.

 ABOUT THE PRESENTER: Sarah Gaer holds a Masters Degree in Clinical Mental Health Counseling with 24 years experience in the field of mental health care.
 Her early career was started working with children in residential programs, therapeutic schools, and therapeutic outreach.
 She also worked in a therapeutic community substance use treatment facility both as a counselor and an intake coordinator.

 Sarah focused her graduate degree work on military veterans and trauma.
 She was an outpatient clinician, crisis clinician and member of the trauma response team in Springfield Massachusetts for 5 years.
 Sarah then spent 9 years as a Suicide Prevention Specialist focused on men in the middle years and first responders with Riverside Trauma Center.